Why Positive Thinking Isn’t Enough to Reach Your Goals

 - Fearless

-But in reality, readiness is rarely something that arrives in advance.
-More often, it shows up after you’ve already started.
+But the truth is that readiness rarely arrives beforehand.
+More often, it appears after you’ve already started.

-Most people don’t achieve meaningful goals because they felt fully prepared from the beginning.
-They become ready through repetition, exposure, and taking action before they feel fully comfortable.
+Most people don’t achieve meaningful goals because they felt completely prepared from day one.
+They become ready through repetition, experience, and taking action before they feel comfortable.

-In other words, readiness is usually a result of doing the thing—not a requirement for starting it.
+In other words, readiness is usually the result of doing the thing—not the requirement for starting it.

 Reframing Positive Thinking: From Belief to Behavior

-Instead of using positive thinking as a way to simply imagine success, it’s more effective to use it as a way to support behavior in the present moment.
+Instead of using positive thinking simply to imagine success, it’s often more helpful to use it to support your behavior right now.

 For example: